+DISTRICT OF COLUMBIA

+Statute(s) and D.C.
+CODE ANN. § 48-1103.01 (West 2022); D.C.
+CODE ANN.

+regulation(s) § 48-1121 (West 2022)

+Does state allow SSPs by Yes.

+statute/regulation?

+Do any municipalities or N/A

+counties within state allow

+or ban SSPs by ordinance

+or regulation?

+Program components § 48-1103.01 - authorizes the Mayor to establish, within the Department of Human Services, a needle exchange program which may provide clean hypodermic needles and syringes to injecting drug users. programs shall provide counseling on substance abuse addiction and information on appropriate referrals to drug treatment programs to each person to whom a syringe is provided as well as counseling and information on HIV and appropriate referrals for HIV testing and services shall be made available.

+The program shall be administered by the Commission on Public Health in the Department of Human Services.
+Only qualified medical officers, registered nurses, counselors, community-based organizations, or other qualified individuals specifically designated by the commissioner shall be authorized to exchange hypodermic needles and syringes.

-DISTRICT OF COLUMBIA Statute(s) and regulation(s) Does state allow SSPs by D.C.
-CODE ANN. § 48-1103.01 (West 2021); D.C.
-CODE ANN. § 48-1121 (West 2021) Yes. statute/regulation?
-Do any municipalities or counties within state allow or ban SSPs by ordinance N/A or regulation?
-Program components § 48-1103.01 - Contains the following provisions: Authorizes the Mayor to establish an SSP within the Department of Human Services which may provide clean hypodermic needles and syringes to injecting drug users and shall provide counseling on substance abuse addiction and information on appropriate referrals to drug treatment programs to each person to whom a hypodermic needle and syringe is provided, as well as counseling and information on HIV and appropriate referrals for HIV testing and services; Requires the commissioner of public health to provide all participants with a written statement of the person's participation in the SSP but no person participating in the program shall be required to carry such a statement; Specifies that it is not unlawful for any person participating in the SSP to possess or for any person authorized to do so to deliver any hypodermic needle or syringe as part of the SSP; Includes an immunity provision for DC, its officers or employees, for any injury or damage resulting from use of, or contact with, any needle exchanged as part of the SSP; Includes an immunity provision for community-based organizations and other qualified individuals designated by the commissioner of public health for any injury or damage resulting from the use of, or contact with, any needle exchanged as part of the SSP, unless such injury or damage is a direct result of the gross negligence or intentional misconduct of such community-based organization or other qualified individuals; Requires all needles and syringes distributed as part of the SSP to be identifiable through the use of permanent markings, or color coding, or any other method determined by the commissioner to be effective in identifying program needles and syringes;
+The commissioner shall provide participants with a written statement such person's participation, but no participant shall be required to carry such statement.

+Notwithstanding any other provision of law, it is not unlawful for any person participating in the program to possess, or for any person to deliver any hypodermic syringe or needle as part of the program.

+The District, its officers, or employees, shall not be liable for any injury or damage resulting from use of, or contact with, any needle exchanged as part of the program.
+A community-based organization or other qualified individuals shall not be liable for injury or damage resulting from the use of, or contact with, any needle exchanged as part of the program, unless such injury or damage is a direct result of the gross negligence or intentional misconduct of such organization or individual.

-DISTRICT OF COLUMBIA Program components (continued) Requires the mayor to issue an annual evaluation report on the SSP that addresses the number of participants served daily, demographics of program participants, impact on behaviors that put the individual at risk for HIV transmission, number of materials distributed, including needles, bleach kits, alcohol swabs, and educational materials, impact of the SSP on the incidence of HIV infection, and costs of the program; Requires that data on program participants be obtained through interviews, which shall be used to obtain the following information: reasons for participating in the program, drug use history, sexual behavior and history, health assessment, and impact of program on participant's behavior and attitudes; and Provides that the mayor shall explore the feasibility of establishing a system to test used needles and syringes for HIV antibody contamination and, if determined to be Miscellaneous provisions feasible, shall be incorporated into the SSP. § 48-1121 - the Public Housing Police of the DC Housing Authority shall prepare a monthly report on activity involving illegal drugs at or near any public housing site where an SSP is conducted; the executive director shall ascertain any public housing resident concerns about any SSP conducted on or near the site, and the DC government shall take appropriate action to require relocation of any such program if so recommended by the police or a significant number of residents.
+DISTRICT OF COLUMBIA Program components (continued) All needles and syringes distributed by the program shall be made identifiable through the use of permanent markings, or color coding, or any other method determined by the commissioner.
+The mayor shall issue an annual evaluation report on the program.
+The report shall address the following components: (1) number of participants; (2) participant demographics; (3) impact on behaviors which put the individual at risk for HIV transmission; (4) number of materials distributed, including needles, bleach kits, alcohol swabs, and educational materials; (5) impact of program on incidence of HIV infection in the District; and (6) costs of the program versus direct and indirect costs of HIV infection and AIDS in the District.
+Data on participants shall be obtained through interviews, which shall be used to obtain the following: (1) reasons for program participation; (2) drug use history; (3) sexual behavior and history; (4) health assessment; and (5) impact of program on the participant's behavior and attitudes.
+Miscellaneous provisions § 48-1121 - the Public Housing Police of the DC Housing Authority shall prepare a monthly report on activity involving illegal drugs at or near any public housing site where an SSP is conducted; the executive director shall ascertain any public housing resident concerns about any SSP conducted on or near the site, and the DC government shall take appropriate action to require relocation of any such program if so recommended by the police or a significant number of residents.
 Recently proposed legislation None.